-I see social media bloggers, one after another, and yes, content is so very important, but none of them has a solid “brand” that stands out.
-So if they get a ton of hits, I have to wonder not how, but if the readers have a clue who or what company they are following?
+I see social media bloggers, one after another, and yes, content is so very important, but many of them edo not hav a solid “brand” that stands out.
+So, if they get a ton of hits, I have to wonder not how, but if the readers have a clue who or what company they are following?
 Did they just come and read the post and leave without realizing where that content was weeks later?

 I know this has happened to me.
 I clicked on a link on some article and it took me to another site where I read and got the information I was looking for, but forgot to bookmark or write down the person’s name or the company site, so forever into the void.
 However, if that site had been an original, something by title or design, you know I’d remember it.